BelWue/flowfilter/README.md

 set -x KAFKA_CONSUMER_GROUP yourname-any-suffix-you-like
 ```

-Syntax
+### Syntax
-===

-This paragraph will describe the filter syntax in what I consider the most understandable mannerj
+This paragraph will describe the filter syntax in what I consider the most understandable manner.

-Overall Structure
+#### Overall Structure
-====

 Every valid input constitutes an Expression.
 An Expression consists of a number
 of Statements combined using the Conjunctions `and` and `or`.
 Statements are